akbyrd/akbyrd.github.io/content/posts/0-hello-world/index.md

 * Lots of bugs and inconsistent behavior.
 For a while, building your site would fail with an obscure error if you didn't have a `static` folder at the top level, even if it's empty and you don't need to use it.

 * There are 3 versions of Hugo: regular, Extended Edition, and Extended/Deploy Edition.
 I guess this is about binary size?
-But we're talking about ~25 MB, so the separation seems largely useless to users.
+But we're talking about ~25 MB, so the separation seems largely unnecessary.

 * It generally takes a "good enough" development approach.
 Between that and the backwards compatibility goal it has a tendency to end up with unsatisfying solutions.
 Backwards compatibility in particular is interesting because while I haven't been bitten by it yet, I've seen multiple [complaints](https://commaok.xyz/post/on_hugo/) about how often breaking changes are made.
 Yet it's also the reason for not improving things like the template lookup order.
 It seems to be in a middle ground that ends up unsatisfying to both sides.

 * Concepts in the docs are sometimes used before they are introduced.
 Getting Started is currently in the 3rd row of topics on the main page.

-* There are weird subtleties like `index.md` being different than `_index.md`.
+* There are subtleties like `index.md` being different than `_index.md` that I find confusing and seem unnecessary.

 * At times terminology for different concepts uses synonyms or is ambiguous.
 Pages have a kind, a type, a format, and a layout and each plays a slightly different role when selecting the layout template that gets used. `Page.IsPage` can return false because while everything is a `Page`, `Page.Kind` may or may not be `page`.